DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce_cont.typ

 The training and validation graphs for the models trained with CE and continuity losses are shown in @fig:ce-topo_graphs.
 Once again, the saw-tooth pattern in the graphs are present, still due to the fact that the models are trained with a cosine annealing scheduler.
 The graphs do, however, appear to be more erratic than the ones from the CE loss.
 This holds particularly true for the accuracy graphs of the transformer-based models.

+The convolutional-based models show the same problematic behaviour in their loss graphs; the validation loss continues to increase significantly while the training loss is slowly plateauing, only being disturbed by the restarts of the scheduler.
+The accuracy graphs are also showing a similar pattern, but with only small perturbations happening at the restarts, after which they quickly settle again.
+Interestingly, the graphs for the training and validation accuracy are very similar in shape and reaction to the restarts.
+This suggests that the models are not benefiting that much from the topology loss.
+This is the opposite of what can be seen in the transformer models' graphs.

+The transformer models, however, show a very different behaviour.
+The training loss graphs show the same saw-tooth pattern as the convolutional models, but the validation loss graphs are much more erratic.
+First, however, it is worth nothing that the loss does not rise to what it was before the restart happens, but rather settles at a lower value.
+This is promising, as it shows that the model is learning something by escaping from the local minima it might have been stuck in and found another, better one to settle into.
+Their accuracy graphs are extremely erratic by comparison.

 #std-block(breakable: false)[
   #figure(
     grid(